torvalds/linux/Documentation/trace/kprobetrace.rst

 		  (x8/x16/x32/x64), VFS layer common type(%pd/%pD), "char",
                   "string", "ustring", "symbol", "symstr" and bitfield are supported.
+  (STRUCT)FIELD->MEMBER[->MEMBER] : If BTF is supported, typecast FIELD to
+                  a pointer to STRUCT and then derference the pointer defined by ->MEMBER.
+Note that this is available only when the probe is on function entry.

   (\*1) only for the probe on function entry (offs == 0).
 Note, this argument access
         is best effort, because depending on the argument type, it may be passed on